PseudoLang-Software-Foundation/Pseudolang/readme.md

 [Pseudolang.md](Pseudolang.md) contains a full explanation of Pseudolang and features specific to PseudoLang.

-The file `src/tests/mod.rs`, as it contains various unit tests for Pseudolang.
+The file `src/tests/mod.rs` also contains various unit tests (examples of code) for Pseudolang.

 ## Todo